flowhub/fbp-diffbot/README.md

 Automatically posts diffs for FBP graph changes on Github [Pull Requests](https://help.github.com/articles/using-pull-requests/), using [fbp-diff](https://github.com/flowbased/fbp-diff).
-This is useful when doing code reviews, as it makes it easier to understand the change that was made.
+This is useful when doing code reviews, as it makes it easier to understand the changes that were made.

 ## Status